Skip to content

 2. Launch the GUI and Set Robot Control

-Start the GUI in the bin directory:
+Start the GUI from RBQ/:

 bash